ducavalcanti/superheroes/README.md

 Here are described all endpoints according to Super Heroes manipulation.

 ### Create Super Power (POST /powers/:heroId):
 Creates a single super power and associate it to hero.
-Requires authentication.
+Requires [Authentication](#authentication).
 Replace the URL param **:heroId** by the id of the desired hero.

 The following body keys are required: